The Interactive Wall Kit and AR: A Museum Display Case Study

-When Pedro, byAR’s augmented reality specialist, started conceiving an exhibition about Ernesto Korrodi, a Swiss architect, who was established in Portugal at the beginning of the XX century, they wanted to have a table with his work in the middle of the room.
-Their aim was to create the experience in a way that the visitors would feel like they were entering Korrodi’s studio where the table in the centre would represent his actual meeting table upon which he would present his work.
+When Pedro, byAR’s augmented reality specialist, started conceiving an exhibition about Ernesto Korrodi, a Swiss architect, he wanted to feature a table with his work in the middle of the room.
+The aim was to create the experience that would allow visitors to feel like they were entering Korrodi’s studio, where the table in the centre would represent the actual workbench he used to present his work.

-Over this smart table, byAR deployed several books to be unfolded by the visitors.
-They used video mapping projection and computer vision technologies to display the right content on each blank page of these books as the visitors cycled through them.
-In addition to this, they wanted to turn the table into an interactive one, where special contents could be activated by simply touching the designated spots of the interactive table.
+Over this smart table, byAR deployed several books which visitors could flip through and browse.
+Using video mapping projection and computer vision technologies they were able to display the right content on each blank page of each book as the visitors cycled through the pages.
+In addition to this, certain parts of the table contained special contents which could be activated by touch.

-The challenge then became determining the best way to add this interactivity to a table with an irregular surface.
-There were a couple of options.
-They could not have used infrared technology to put a frame around the table as the objects over the table would create interference.
-They also didn’t want to use computer vision technology to detect the touches either because such methods are not very accurate.
+The technological challenge was determining how to add interactivity to a table with an irregular surface.
+They could not use infrared technology to put a frame around the table as the objects on the table would create interference.
+They also didn’t want to use computer vision technology to detect the interactions because such methods are not very accurate.

 When Pedro sent us this project he also wrote us these kind words:

-“At this point, it is important to emphasise the contributions of Bare Conductive through the entire process.
-First of all, the company provided us a wonderful assistance with their helpful service.
+“Its important to emphasise the contributions of Bare Conductive through the entire process.
+The company provided us a wonderful assistance with their helpful service.
 It was fast and detailed, it answered all of our questions.
 However, even more importantly from a developer’s perspective, the level of documentation and resources available on Bare Conductive’s website is simply amazing.
 Using both the Arduino and the Processing examples that are provided, we were able to modify our system easily for any detail we required.
 The source codes are easy to understand and even easier to edit.
 For these, we are grateful to Bare Conductive and proud to have such a successful project installed with ease.”